JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 ```

 Here both `Platform.kt` files are in the same package, so the Kotlin JVM compiler produces two file facades, both of which
 have FQN `myPackage.PlatformKt`.
-Starting with Kotlin 1.8.20, this produces the "Duplicate JVM classes" error.
+This produces the "Duplicate JVM classes" error.

 The simplest way to avoid that is renaming one of the files according to the guideline above.
 This naming scheme helps
-avoid such clashes while retaining code readability.
+avoid clashes while retaining code readability.

-> * Non-JVM platforms are not prone to this issue.
-However, following these recommendations can help you keep file naming
-> consistent throughout the project.
-> * On JVM, you can have duplicate paths in common and platform source sets if source files do not have top-level
-> declarations because the file facades aren't generated in this case.
+> There are two cases when these recommendations may seem redundant, but we still advise to follow them:
 >
+> * Non-JVM platforms don't have issues with duplicating file facades.
+However, this naming scheme can help you keep
+> file naming consistent.
+> * On JVM, if source files don't have top-level declarations, the file facades aren't generated, and you won't face
+> naming clashes.
+>
->   However, following these recommendations can help you avoid issues in the future.
-For example, a simple refactoring
+>   However, this naming scheme can help you avoid issues in the future.
+A simple refactoring
-> or addition that ends up in a top-level function will lead to the same "Duplicate JVM classes" error.
+> or an addition that ends up in a top-level function will lead to the same "Duplicate JVM classes" error.
 >
 {type="tip"}

 ### Source file organization